pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

    SELECT * FROM t1 where a>0 and b > 'aa'
    ```

-6. Table with secondary index and partiton
+6. Table with secondary index and partition

    ```sql
    CREATE TABLE `t1` (